-The Treasury on behalf of the Crown can discharge a lien held in the name of a struck off company.
-Before doing so we must be satisfied that the lien has vested in the Crown and that there will be no claims against the Crown resulting from the discharge.
+The Treasury on behalf of the Crown can discharge a lien held in the name of a removed company.

-- A statutory declaration by a director of the struck off company ("the Company") (or someone else associated with the Company) at the time the Company was struck off which includes:
+- A statutory declaration by a director of the removed company ("the Company") (or someone else associated with the Company) at the time the Company was struck off which includes:

 1.1 details of the circumstances surrounding the giving of the lien and the satisfaction of the obligations secured by the lien;

-1.2 details of the circumstances surrounding the striking off of the Company without first discharging the lien;
+1.2 details of the circumstances surrounding the removal of the Company without first discharging the lien;

 1.3 a declaration that the Company held the lien in its own right and not on trust for any other body corporate or any other person; and